roheen781/North-by-Northeast-Journeys-main/content/english/departures/Walking tour of Meghalaya.md

 ---
-title: "Multi-Activity tour of Arunachal Pradesh: Hike, Cycle, Raft, Nature | 7 days "
+title: "WALKERS TOUR OF MEGHALAYA: Walks in the Clouds | 6 days "
 date: 2018-09-24T14:48:03+06:00
 description : "This Multi-Activity tour takes you to Eastern Arunachal Pradesh on a Cycling, Hiking, Rafting and Nature holiday"
-bg_image: images/background/departures/Multi-activity-tour-Arunachal-Pradesh-departure.jpg
+bg_image: images/background/departures/walkers-tour-meghalaya.jpg
 image : images/background/departures/walking tour of Meghalaya.jpg
 live_demo :
 case_study :